How To Get Rid of a Woodworm Infestation

 - Step 3.
 Decide whether you need professional help.

-Professional care is needed only when you suspect severe damage, like infested wooden floors or structure of the house.
+Professional care is needed only when you suspect severe damage, like infested wooden floors or structures of the house.
 Small and local types of infestation, like a single piece of furniture, you can handle by yourself with the help of a commercial solution or DIY woodworm treatment.
 However, you have to keep in mind that commercial solutions are quite toxic and can be dangerous for kids and pets if used improperly.
 That is why you have to take all the safety measures you can while working with them.

 - Step 4.
 Implement preventative measures.